Lafayette, Louisiana Ragin’ Cajuns to host Foster and the Texas State Bobcats - WTOP News

 Lafayette, Louisiana; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: Jaylin Foster and Texas State visit Erica Lafayette and Louisiana in Sun Belt play.
+BOTTOM LINE: Erica Lafayette and Louisiana host Jaylin Foster and Texas State in Sun Belt action.

 The Ragin’ Cajuns have gone 9-4 at home.
-Louisiana scores 63.3 points and has outscored opponents by 1.2 points per game.
+Louisiana has a 0-3 record in one-possession games.

-The Bobcats are 4-8 in Sun Belt play.
-Texas State ranks ninth in the Sun Belt with 32.4 rebounds per game led by Destiny Terrell averaging 7.2.
+The Bobcats are 4-8 in conference games.
+Texas State averages 17.8 turnovers per game and is 6-3 when committing fewer turnovers than opponents.

-Louisiana’s average of 4.0 made 3-pointers per game is 1.7 fewer made shots on average than the 5.7 per game Texas State allows.
-Texas State averages 62.0 points per game, 0.1 fewer than the 62.1 Louisiana allows.
+Louisiana’s average of 4.0 made 3-pointers per game is 1.7 fewer made shots on average than the 5.7 per game Texas State gives up.
+Texas State averages 4.3 made 3-pointers per game this season, 2.4 fewer made shots on average than the 6.7 per game Louisiana gives up.

-The Ragin’ Cajuns and Bobcats square off Wednesday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Lafayette is scoring 15.5 points per game with 5.1 rebounds and 0.4 assists for the Ragin’ Cajuns.
-Nubia Imani Benedith is averaging 10.6 points over the last 10 games.
+TOP PERFORMERS: Lafayette is averaging 15.5 points and 5.1 rebounds for the Ragin’ Cajuns.
+Tamiah Robinson is averaging 0.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Ragin’ Cajuns: 4-6, averaging 68.1 points, 30.8 rebounds, 9.0 assists, 7.3 steals and 1.5 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 66.7 points per game.